-- Although one might think the time complexity of the algorithm is quite bad, it is asymptotically optimal. - It can be a lot of fun designing self-stabilizing algorithms.
-Let us try to build a system, where the nodes organize themselves as a maximal independent set (MIS, Chapter 4):
+- For his work Dijkstra received the 2002 ACM PODC Influential Paper Award.
+Dijkstra passed away shortly after receiving the award.
+With Dijkstra being such an eminent person in distributed computing (e.g. concurrency, semaphores, mutual exclusion, deadlock, finding shortest paths in graphs, fault-tolerance, self-stabilization), the award was renamed Edsger W. Dijkstra Prize in Distributed Computing. - Although one might think the time complexity of the algorithm is quite bad, it is asymptotically optimal. - It can be a lot of fun designing self-stabilizing algorithms.
+Let us try to build a system, where the nodes organize themselves as a maximal independent set (MIS, Chapter 7):

-Algorithm 9.5 Self-stabilizing MIS
+Algorithm 45 Self-stabilizing MIS